woodfairy/cantreachme/README.md

 ## Making your own Strategy

 CantReachMe provides an easy way to extend the tweak by your very own custom actions!
-And it's easy.
 You only need a few minutes to get started!
 Let's make an example for a strategy that opens the Notification Center.<br>

 ### Create a strategy